What is ImPACT testing?

 Why have Zeeland East & West High Schools decided to do ImPACT testing?

 In the past couple of years concussions have become a hot topic and have seen a lot of media spotlight due to the NFL and new research showing long term effects of repeated concussions.
-The high school, like many other areas, has seen an increase in athletes which concussions.
-Since it is hard to find objective symptoms of a concussion just by looking at an athlete, we wanted to have an objective measure to help with the return to play process.
+The high school, like many other areas, has seen an increase in athletes with concussions.
+Since it is hard to find objective symptoms of a concussion just by looking at and talking to an athlete, we wanted to have an objective measure to help with the return to play process.
 This is not the only thing that will determine an athlete’s readiness to return to play but it is another tool that helps us make the best decision for your student-athlete.

 How is ImPACT testing used at Zeeland East & West High Schools?